jtpmath/jtpmath.github.io/_posts/2024-01-15-imposters.md

 giscus_comments: true
 ---

 You know what bothered me the most about grad school?
-You had to cheat to be there.
+I couldn't do it all alone.
 The rapid rate of answering those problems made me think that since I couldn't think of them as quickly as everyone else that meant I would never know them.
 That haunted me.
-And I knew people were looking up answers because they couldn't answer the questions I had when I was stuck.
 But I internalized that as me not being good enough.
 I always thought that since I learned slower that means I wasn't learning at all.

 That's the rub about standardization, you can and will standardize, and you'll learn the material the way all the rest of them learned: rote memorization.
 I was so against that, until I realized what learning this mathematical language actually is.